towa-digital/gebrueder-weiss-woocommerce/docs/development.md

 - https://oauth.gebrueder-weiss-woocommerce.towa-online.at: Provides a mock OAuth Server that creates a token for any provided credentials.
 [Repo](https://bitbucket.org/towa_gmbh/gebrueder-weiss-oauth-mock/src/main/)
 - https://api.gebrueder-weiss-woocommerce.towa-online.at: Mock API for the actual API, it returns dummy data based on the examples defined in the Gebrüder Weiss API Schema.
 [Repo](https://bitbucket.org/towa_gmbh/gebrueder-weiss-api-mock/src/main/)

+## Sandbox API

+Gebrueder Weiss provides a sandbox API for testing and development.
+Credentials for this API can be created via the link stored in the "Gebrüder Weiss API Developer" entry in SEC.
+In the API Credentials tab, there is a section "View Credentials".
+All currently existing apps are listed in this section, and you can also view their credentials.

 ## Wp cli

 We rely heavily on wp-cli in our daily work.
 We do recommend you use it as well.